VIDA-NYU/reproducibility-news/CONTRIBUTING.md

        Multi-line description here.
 Will show up in RSS readers.
        Like the title field, be careful not to forget the indentation (2 spaces).

-You should at least change the title, date (when the resource was created), tags (you must have one, but can have many separated by a comma in the square brackets), and brief description.
+You should at least change the title, date (when the resource was created), tags (you must have one, but can have many separated by a comma in the square brackets), and a brief description.
 The description can be multi-line or one line.

 ![](https://github.com/VickySteeves/reproducible-science/blob/master/images/workflow1.png)